The Lay of Grímnir

 eight hundred unique champions walk from one door,

-25. ‘Heiðrún is the name of the goat which stands on Herjafǫðr’s hall
+when they go to fight the wolf. - ‘Heiðrún is the name of the goat which stands on Herjafǫðr’s hall

 and bites on Læraðr’s limbs;